Unlock Financial Opportunities with Cardready.io, RobobAI’s New Free Tool for 2025

 Small businesses are the workhorses of the Australian economy.
 A derivative of their size, small businesses need to run lean just to stay alive.
 While the other end of town enjoys regular pay cycles and pontificates about bonus structures, small businesses simply need to be paid on time.

-Australian small business accounts for over a third of our gross domestic product (GDP), contributing $418 billion annually.
+Australian small businesses account for over a third of our gross domestic product (GDP), contributing $418 billion annually.
 They also provide a significant 44% of the total workforce in the private sector.
-Beyond the statistics, they play an essential role as a source of innovation, leveraging new technologies to drive the emergence of new products and services.
+Beyond the statistics, they play an essential role as a source of innovation, leveraging modern technologies to drive the emergence of new products and services.

 The resilience of the Australian economy relies on the health of our small business sector.
-While it has suffered tremendously at the coal face of covid closures, the most profound impact on small business is late payment from large organisations.
+While it has suffered tremendously at the coal face of COVID-19 closures, the most profound impact on small businesses is past due payment from large organizations.

 “A vast number of big businesses just aren’t meeting the mark and it’s causing needless harm and cashflow challenges for small and family businesses who are waiting too long to have their invoices paid,” Bruce Billson, Australian Small Business and Family Enterprise Ombudsman (ASBFEO).

-While this is a commendable government initiative, it is yet to have any reasonable impact.
+While this is a commendable government initiative, it has yet to have any reasonable impact.

 “After three reporting cycles, it is concerning that register data indicates payment terms and payment performance have not materially improved since the commencement of the scheme,” said Mary Jeffries, assistant secretary of the Treasury’s Payment Performance Branch.